vulcanlink/charts/graphprotocol-indexnode/README.md

 ## Parameters

-The following tables lists the configurable parameters of the graphprotocol-indexer chart and their default values.
+The following tables lists the configurable parameters of the graphprotocol-indexnode chart and their default values.

 |                   Parameter                   |                                                                                Description                                                                                |                            Default                            |
 |-----------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|